tareqimbasher/NetPad/docs/wiki/Troubleshooting.md

 NetPad will run normally afterward.
 See [this discussion](https://github.com/tareqimbasher/NetPad/discussions/90) for a tip.

+### NetPad vNext is flagged as a Virus/Trojan on Windows

+This is a [known upstream issue](https://github.com/tauri-apps/tauri/issues/2486) with Tauri, the framework the vNext version is built on.
+To solve the issue add an exclusion to Windows Defender.
+There are **no** viruses or trojans built into NetPad.

+> :bulb: Also see [this page](/Download) about official vs non-official installers.

 ### NetPad does not start on Windows [Error: listen EACCES: permission denied]

 ![image](https://github.com/tareqimbasher/NetPad/assets/8684786/c8bb306c-355d-4004-b221-943b6d658f97)